ratkingsminion/gompl/README.md

 Limitations:

-* Almost no error messages
+* Almost no error handling/messages
 * No comments allowed
 * Lists of expressions need to be separated with `;`
 * There is no `break` and `continue`